peterbraden/genetic-lisa/readme.md

 released a .NET program with source, although I haven't looked at it), so I guessed at how the program worked.

-Instead of using a fixed set of polygons, I decided to use ellipses, initially because the maths was easier, but subsequently because I like the abstract 'lava lamp' look of the intermediary images.
+Instead of using a fixed set of polygons, I decided to use ellipses because I liked the abstract 'lava lamp' look of the intermediary images.
 Rather than use a fixed array of shapes like Roger, I used a fitness function that encouraged less shapes, and allowed my mutation operation to add or remove ellipses.

-Despite experimenting with a bunch of different image libraries, and using psyco, the python program was prohibitively slow, only evolving a few thousand generations per hour.
+Despite experimenting with a bunch of different image libraries the python program was prohibitively slow, only evolving a few thousand generations per hour.
 I experimented with generation populations, varying between 10 and 100 - it was interesting looking at how adjusting the parameters affected the speed at which the fitness improved.